 Kathy has come a long way since she passed her bar exam, yet her humbling attitude towards life helps keep her on her toes.
 When COVID-19’s spread worsened, Kathy had to make some tough decisions in her life, although quitting was never an option.
 She is an example of how struggles can make a person stronger.

-In this article, Kathy shares her story, and also touches on how health insurance plays a part in the life of a mother and a solo practicing attorney.
+In this article, Kathy shares her story, and also touches on how health insurance for self-employed people like her plays a part in the life of a mother and a solo practicing attorney.

 Struggles in taking the non-traditional path to set up a solo practice